prism2001/finity/README.md

    Windows: `C:\Program Files\Jellyfin\Server\jellyfin-web\index.html`

-   Finally, in your webroot, create an `avatars` directory, and inside of it, a `list.txt` file.
+   Finally, in your webroot, create a `list.txt` file.
 Then format it like this:

    ```
-   Featured
    ID1
    ID2
    ID3